 One gigabyte (GB) is about 1 billion bytes, or 1 thousand megabytes.
 A computer might have 4 GB of RAM.
 A flash memory card used in a camera might store 16 GB.
 A DVD movie is roughly 4-8 GB.

 One terabyte (TB) is about 1000 gigabytes, or roughly 1 trillion bytes.
 You can buy 1 TB and 2 TB hard drives today, so we are just beginning the time when this term comes in to common use.
 Gigabyte used to be an exotic term too, until Moore's law made it common.

 One gigahertz is 1 billion cycles per second (a megahertz is a million cycles per second).
 Gigahertz is a measure of speed, very roughly the rate that at a CPU can do its simplest operation per second.
 Gigahertz does not precisely tell you how quickly a CPU gets work done, but it is roughly correlated.
 Higher gigahertz CPUs also tend to be more expensive to produce and they use more power (and as a result give off more heat) .. a challenge for putting fast CPUs in small devices like phones.
 The ARM company is famous for producing chips that are very productive with minimal power and heat.
 Almost all cell phones currently use ARM CPUs.

-You should be comfortable doing simple arithmetic to figure MB / GB sizes, just as you should be able to do basic computations with inches and pounds (or meters and kilos).
+You should be comfortable doing simple arithmetic to figure MB / GB sizes, just as you should be able to do basic computations with second, miles, kilos and so forth.